Vietnam.vn - Nền tảng quảng bá Việt Nam

 "The temporary suspension of visa interview appointments is to update the review system according to new screening requirements, especially regarding more thorough social media and personal background checks.
 This is not the first time this has happened and will not last too long.
 After completing the review process, the visa interview process will return to normal ," a representative of the Summit Study Abroad Consulting Center analyzed.

-Summit’s team of experts is currently following updates from the US Embassy and Consulate to support students.
-Students who have prepared their documents, or have been issued an I-20 from schools in the US, should calmly wait for the latest instructions, while maintaining the initiative in checking visa schedules and updating emails regularly.
+The team of experts at Summit is currently following the updates from the US Embassy and Consulate to support students.
+Students who have prepared their documents, or have been issued I-20 from schools in the US, should calmly wait for the latest instructions, while maintaining the initiative in checking visa schedules and updating emails regularly.

 According to a report by the American Institute of International Education, in the 2023-2024 school year, the US will receive more than 1 million students from more than 200 countries and territories.
 This number increased by about 6.6% compared to the previous school year, contributing about 50 billion USD to the economy.
 Of which, the number of Vietnamese students is 22,066.